Events

 Sarah is renowned for her research on the Ukrainian legislature, since long before the Russian invasion brought the country to global attention.
 Her article for the Hansard Society shortly after the invasion in 2022, Finding grace under pressure?, was followed by another on the first anniversary, Ukraine’s Parliament: One year at war.

-Sarah will bring us up to date on how the Parliament of Ukraine, the Verkhovna Rada, has operated in such extreme circumstances and with the further challenge of tackling corruption.
+Sarah brought us up to date on how the Parliament of Ukraine, the Verkhovna Rada, has operated in such extreme circumstances and with the further challenge of tackling corruption.

 Dr Sarah Whitmore